LMcBee95/Cerulean-Hardware/README.md

 2. Setup the path on your computer to the location of the downloaded GCC-ARM
 3. Clone this directory to your computer
 4. Clone the STLink program from the link above into a directory of your choosing.
+5. Follow the instructions on the STLink github to compile the program
-5. Edit the Makefile variable "STLINK" to point to the STLink directory
+6. Edit the Makefile variable "STLINK" to point to the STLink directory
-6. cd into IOToggle and run "make"
+7. cd into IOToggle and run "make"
-7. Plug in your discovery board via the mini-usb connector and run "make burn"
+8. Plug in your discovery board via the mini-usb connector and run "make burn"
-8. Viola!
+9. Viola!
 Your Discovery board will now be running the simple IOToggle program.

 ## Other examples
 There are some GPIO and USART examples [here.](https://github.com/devthrash/STM32F4-workarea)